AndersonSMed/create-js-lib/template/README.md

 This lib comes with [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) configured so you can have static validation and enforced code style by default.
 You can change it's configurations at any time by changing the `.eslintrc.json` and `.prettierrc` files.

-Also, just after the first time you do a `npm install`, some [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) will be installed by using [Husky](https://www.npmjs.com/package/husky).
+Also, this lib comes with some [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) installed by default, managed by [Husky](https://www.npmjs.com/package/husky).
 They will be useful to running some validations just before a new commit is created.

 ## How to sync with a remote repository
 > These steps must be done only once after the lib is created